stramskiak/leatherswan-spring/README.md

  @Controller Advice, Custom Exception Handling, Tagging with Typeahead, Bootstrap3, Site Administration Dashboard and Thymeleaf*

-A working demo of the site is online at (http://leatherswan.com)
+A working demo of the site is not available at this time.